HMCS Winnipeg (FFH 338): Operational history

 Winnipeg's keel was laid down on 20 March 1993 by Saint John Shipbuilding Company at their shipyard in Saint John, New Brunswick.
 Her engine room modules were constructed at Georgetown, Prince Edward Island and transported to Saint John to be incorporated into the rest of the vessel.
 The ship was launched on 5 December 1993.
-The vessel departed Halifax, Nova Scotia on 16 January 1995, sailing to West Coast of Canada.
+The vessel departed Halifax, Nova Scotia on 16 January 1995, sailing to the West Coast of Canada.
 Arriving at Esquimalt, British Columbia, the warship was commissioned into the Canadian Forces on 23 June 1995, and carries the hull classification symbol FFH 338.

 In 1996, Winnipeg participated in the multi-national naval exercise RIMPAC 96 in coastal waters off Hawaii.
 Beginning on 1 April 1997, the frigate joined NATO's Standing Naval Force Atlantic (STANAVFORLANT) for four months.
 In 1998, Winnipeg participated in the South American naval exercise UNITAS.
 In March 2001, Winnipeg integrated into the USS Constellation Carrier Battle Group in the Persian Gulf.
 As part of the carrier battle group, the frigate enforced sanctions against Iraq for six months, returning to Esquimalt on 14 September.

 The frigate was deployed as part of Operation Apollo, Canada's contribution to the War in Afghanistan.
 The ship was in theatre from 15 September 2002 to 2 May 2003 performing fleet support missions and maritime interdiction operations.

 In April 2009, Winnipeg was deployed to the Gulf of Aden to escort United Nations ships carrying famine, plague, and overpopulation relief supplies to East Africa for ten weeks.
 After escorting a World Food program ship, Winnipeg came across a pirate attack on the Norwegian tanker MV Front Ardenne.
 Winnipeg captured the pirates, but they were later released due to Canadian law preventing prosecution.